SOFTS-Raw sugar prices climb, arabica coffee hits 4-week low

 COFFEE

+* Brazil exporters group Cecafe said shipments fell 35% in February to 2.11 million bags.

+* Rains are forecast every day for the next 10 days in the country's South Minas region, which at this point close to the harvest could do more harm than good.

-* May robusta coffee LRCc2 rose 0.6% at $2,171 a tonne supported by tight supplies in top robusta producer Vietnam.
+* May robusta coffee LRCc2 rose $9, or 0.4%, at $2,168 a tonne, supported by tight supplies in top robusta producer Vietnam, which boosted exports in February.

 COCOA